kevgo/text-runner/documentation/user-defined-actions.md

 </a>

-When TextRunner encounters this `hello-world` block type, it runs the method that the file <a textrun="create-file">**text-run/hello-world.js** exports.
+When TextRunner encounters this block of type `hello-world`, it runs the method that the file <a textrun="create-file">**text-run/hello-world.js** exports.
 All user-defined actions are in the "text-run" folder, with the file name matching the action name but in [kebab-case](http://wiki.c2.com/?KebabCase).
 Let's create